ardani/slim-common/readme.md

 Then you skipped that step about setting your `AUTH_SALT` in `./config.php`.
 Do that now.

+If you're seeing some other error message, please [open an issue](https://github.com/collegeman/slim-common/issues) and report the problem.

-If you're not seeing anye rror messages, you probably need to check the health of your runtime container.
+If you're not seeing any error messages, you probably need to check the health of your runtime container.

+Can't get it working?
+[Open an issue](https://github.com/collegeman/slim-common/issues)&mdash;depending upon the nature of your problem, I am available for consulting.

 ## Routing requests